jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 The context and constraints for this decision are quite nuanced and in some cases involve knowledge about concepts that are foreign for most of us, like how compiler inference works, or advanced composition techniques in functional programming.
 However, despite being a quite technical subject, most of the information has been spread in quite short comments in forum threads, pull requests, Discord conversations, etc.

-This post is an attempt to gather as much information as possible in one place, help me and hopefully others understand the alternatives in detail, and back the explanations with as many examples as possible.
+This article is an attempt to gather as much information as possible in one place, help me and hopefully others understand the alternatives in detail, and back the explanations with as many examples as possible.

-So, in the post, we will:
+So, in this article, we will:

 1. Present what _data-last_ is, and why functional languages have been using it for many years.
 2. Understand _data-first_, evaluating the advantages and disadvantages against _data-last_.